linchengweiii/betrayal-at-house-on-the-hill/README.md

 - Vault: No matter how you get into here, you will be on the door side.
 (That is, you must attempt the Knowledge roll to open the vault.)

+### Events

+- Misty Arch: The flipping character card effect when rolling 1-2 is removed.
+(For implementation simplicity.)

 ## Directory Structure